MystenLabs/sui/external-crates/move/documentation/book/src/enums.md

 Similarly to structs, for a variant with named fields, the order of the fields does not matter but the field names need to be provided.
-For a variant with positional fields, the order of the fields matters and the order of the fields must match the order in the variant declaration and it must be created using `()` instead of `{}`.
+For a variant with positional fields, the order of the fields matters and the order of the fields must match the order in the variant declaration.
+It must also be created using `()` instead of `{}`.
 If the variant has no fields, the variant name is sufficient and no `()` or `{}` needs to be used.